Go to main content

 Jeff Halpern

 Jeff Halpern brings to The diaTribe Foundation a combination of strategic business skills, consumer marketing acumen and experience in the diabetes device industry.
-He is currently Senior Director of Brand, Strategy and Communications for Abbott Diabetes Care where he is responsible for brand strategy, financial planning, marketing plan development, direct to consumer marketing, strategic partnerships, creative services, and new product commercialization for the US market.
+He is currently Senior Director of Connected Systems for Abbott Diabetes Care where he is responsible for global strategy and commercialization of insulin pen and insulin pump partnerships and for the strategy and commercialization of connected insulin pen products.
 Prior to joining Abbott, Jeff spent a combined 9 years at The Clorox Company in brand management for businesses including Glad Food Storage and Clorox Cleaning Products.
 Since 1986, Jeff has held a variety of marketing and finance positions with major consulting, technology and consumer packaged goods companies including TheraSense, Wattage Monitor, Archway-Mother’s Cookie Companies, Swinglab LLC, Pacific Bell Mobile Services (aka AT&T Wireless), The Haagen-Dazs Company, and Bain & Company.
 Jeff received his A.B. from Brown University and his M.B.A. from Stanford University Graduate School of Business.
 He has Type 1 diabetes.

 Marjorie Sennett

 Marjorie Sennett’s strategic business skills in the diabetes industry stem from her roles as an operating executive and an institutional investor.
 As the CFO of Amylin Pharmaceuticals for nine years, she raised $400 million enabling the company’s early development of three novel drugs for diabetes.
 As a former Managing Director of Farallon Capital, she managed a $700 million portfolio of investments in biopharmaceutical, medical device, and diagnostic companies, including several in the diabetes industry.
 She understands the complexities of the diabetes ecosystem, the operational challenges of building entrepreneurial companies, and the return expectations of institutional investors.
+Since 2021, she has served on the Board of Directors and is Chair of the Audit Committee of Cognex Corporation, a publicly traded, leading innovator of machine vision technology.
+Since 2017, she has served on the Board of Directors of The diaTribe Foundation and is Chair of its Audit Committee.
 During 2014-2018, she served as a member of the Board of Directors and Audit Committee of QuinStreet, a publicly-traded performance marketing technology company.
-Since 2017, she has served on the Board of Directors of The diaTribe Foundation and is Chair of its Audit Committee.
-Ms. Sennett earned an MBA from the Stanford Graduate School of Business and a BA in biology and English from Vanderbilt University.
+Ms. Sennett earned an MBA from the Stanford Graduate School of Business and a BA in Biology and English from Vanderbilt University.

 Dr. Herman is originally from Montreal, Canada, where she trained as an Internist and Epidemiologist at McGill University and the Royal Victoria Hospital.
 After spending 12 years in practice and serving as Chief of Internal Medicine at Harvard Community Health Plan’s Cambridge Center, Dr. Herman went on to become the Chief Medical Officer and then Chief Operating Officer for Harvard Pilgrim Health Care , one of New England’s largest non-profit managed health care organizations, providing care and coverage to more than one million members throughout Massachusetts, Maine and New Hampshire (now Point 32).
 During her tenure, HPHC became the #1 Health Plan in the US according to NCQA, a position it maintained for more than a decade.